-Aster Springs Outpatient in Richmond offers specialized treatment for eating disorders and co-occurring conditions through a partial hospitalization program (PHP), and an intensive outpatient program (IOP) for adolescents and adults of any gender.
+Aster Springs Outpatient in Richmond offers specialized treatment for eating disorders and co-occurring conditions through a partial hospitalization program (PHP), and an intensive outpatient program (IOP) for adults of any gender.
 Clients work closely with experienced and licensed staff, with personally tailored recovery plans addressing each individual's unique needs.

 Aster Springs can offer treatment for individuals struggling with anorexia nervosa, avoidant/restrictive food intake disorder (ARFID), binge eating disorder (BED), bulimia nervosa, compulsive exercise disorder, and other specified feeding or eating disorder (OSFED).